ben-pr-p/broadcast/README.md

 If team `csfb` has `outgoing` enabled, the environment variable `csfb_token` will need to be set with the outgoing token.

 If a team has `incoming` and `outgoing`, two integrations will be needed (one incoming and one outgoing).

+Ideas for future development:
+* Enable someone to broadcast a message to only certain Slacks
+* Enable modification of permissions from the Slack command line
+* Multi-tiered permission system with certain Slacks allowed to send messages to certain other Slacks

+I don't have plans to implement any of these in the immediate future.
+Pull requests welcome.